Haans001/restaurant-website-concept/README.md

 # restaurant-website-concept
 I decided to recreate one of the website templates in order to improve my HTML and CSS skills.
 It uses Bootstrap with some customizations and Javascript for scroll animations.
+[Live version.](https://haans001.github.io/restaurant-website-concept/)
 ## Technologies & tools
 * SCSS
 * Bootstrap